paulabes/straight-white-man/readme.md

 ## Introduction

 Navigating the evolving landscape of the modern workplace can present unique challenges for individuals who find themselves at odds with prevailing social norms.
-This website is dedicated to providing resources and support specifically tailored to straight white men who may feel alienated or frustrated by different perspectives on topics such as diversity quotas, sexuality, masculinity and mental health.
+This website is dedicated to providing resources and support specifically tailored to straight white men who may feel alienated or frustrated by new perspectives on old topics such as diversity quotas, sexuality, masculinity and mental health.

 We understand that generational and cultural differences can contribute to this sense of disconnect in today's workplace.
 Our mission is to empower individuals to confidently navigate these complexities, foster constructive dialogue, and bridge generational divides while maintaining their personal values.